What does the law say about proof of progress?

 * Filing under religious exemption or certified tutor options have different regulations/requirements.

 Evaluations are an excellent alternative to standardized testing, as they allow for a more natural and personal approach.
-Evaluations are a terrific choice for children with anxiety, special needs, young children, or children who do not generally perform well on tests.
+Evaluations are a terrific choice for children with anxiety, special needs, young children, children who do not generally perform well on tests, or families who want to take a more authentic approach toward showing proof of progress.

 How long does an evaluation take?

-Evaluation time slots are for 20 - 30 minutes per child.
+Evaluation time slots are for 30 minutes per child.
 They take place in person or over Zoom.
+If you feel your family needs additional time, please reach out.

 How do I show my child's proof of progress?